-14.7 MINIMUM DEVELOPMENT CHARACTERISTICS - ACQUISITION/REHAB.
+14.6 MINIMUM DEVELOPMENT CHARACTERISTICS - ACQUISITION/REHAB.
 Rehabilitation Construction shall use the following additional minimum development characteristics:

 - A. Scope of Work.
 The Scope of Work must identify necessary improvements identified in the CNA, including but not limited to: - 1.
-Making common areas accessible, creating, or improving sidewalks, installing new roof shingles, adding gutters, sealing brick veneers, applying exterior paint, or siding, and re-surfacing or re-paving parking areas. - 2.
-Improving site and exterior dwelling lighting with Energy Star qualified lighting fixtures, landscaping/ fencing, and durable siding. - 3.
-Using energy-efficient related Energy Star labeled products to replace inferior ones, including insulated windows. - 4.
-Improving heating and cooling Units, plumbing fixtures and water heaters, toilets, sinks, faucets, and tub/shower Units to meet minimum efficiency standards for new construction. - 5.
-Improving quality of interior conditions and fixtures, including carpet, vinyl, interior doors, painting, drywall repairs, cabinets, Energy Star appliances, Energy Star light fixtures, and window coverings to meet minimum efficiency standards for new construction. - 6.
-Upgrading electrical circuits to have GFCI outlets at kitchens, baths, laundries, and other applicable locations. - 7.
-Upgrading all interior lighting to LED. - 8.
-Items that are being replaced must meet the standards set in 14.5 Minimum Development Characteristics All Projects. - B. Resident/Community Laundry.
+Making common areas accessible and bringing accessible Units up to code. - 2.
+Installing or replacing sidewalks and re-surfacing or re-paving parking areas. - 3.
+Replacing roof shingles and gutters, sealing brick veneers, applying exterior paint, installing new durable siding, or upgrading landscaping or fencing. - 4.
+Upgrading interior and exterior lighting with Energy Star rated fixtures. - 5.
+Improving heating and cooling units, plumbing fixtures, water heaters, toilets, sinks, faucets, and tubs/showers to meet minimum efficiency standards for new construction. - Improving quality of interior conditions and fixtures, including flooring, interior doors, painting, drywall repairs, cabinets, appliances, windows, and window coverings to meet minimum standards for new construction. - 7.
+Upgrading electrical circuits to have GFCI outlets at kitchens, baths, laundries, and other applicable locations.

+Any newly installed, replaced, or upgraded items must meet the standards set in 14.5 - Minimum Development Characteristics - All Projects.

+- B. Energy Requirements.
+Refer to Appendix H, Energy Requirements. - C. Resident/Community Laundry.
 A common laundry room facility located on site with a minimum of 1 washer/dryer to serve each 12 Units.
-An Applicant may provide a washer and dryer in each Unit in lieu of a common laundry room facility. - C. Smoke/CO2 Detectors.
-Install or replace all smoke detectors/CO2 detectors, and these shall have a 10year battery if not hard wired. - D. Radon System.
+An Applicant may provide a washer and dryer in each Unit in lieu of a common laundry room facility. - D. Smoke/CO2 Detectors.
+IInstall or replace all smoke detectors/CO2 detectors, and these shall have a 10-year battery if not hard wired. - E. Radon System.
 All Acquisition/Rehab Projects shall have a radon test prior to construction.
 Projects with basements or subfloors are required to have a passive radon system installed or an active system if radon tests exceed permissible thresholds.
 Projects built on slab on grade may forgo the installation of a radon system if radon tests are found to be below the permissible thresholds.
-Refer to Appendix F "Radon Control Methods" in the 2012 International Residential Code. - E. Accessibility.
+Refer to Appendix F "Radon Control Methods" in the 2018 International Residential Code.

+- F. Accessibility.
 Projects shall have at least 5% percent of the Units, or at least 1 (whichever is greater) Unit accessible for persons with mobility disabilities constructed in accordance with the Uniform Federal Accessibility Standards (UFAS).
 An additional 2% percent of the Units, or at least 1 (whichever is greater) must be accessible for persons with hearing or visual disabilities (Units with Accessible Communication Features).
+If an existing housing project will include new construction buildings, each new construction building must have fully accessible units to get the project to the 10% fully accessible unit requirement for New Construction projects as set forth under this QAP.
 For the purposes of determining the number of Units, fractional Units will be increased to the next whole Unit.
-Refer to Section 15 Building Standards.

-- 1. Fully Accessible Units.
+Refer to Section 15 Building Standards. - 1.
+Fully Accessible Units.
 Projects shall have at least 5% percent of the Units, or at least 1 (whichever is greater) Unit fully accessible for persons with mobility disabilities constructed in accordance with the Uniform Federal Accessibility Standards (UFAS).
-Type A Units and Type B Units do not qualify. - Units with Accessible Communication Features.
+Type A Units and Type B Units do not qualify. - 2.
+Units with Accessible Communication Features.
 In addition to the 5% fully accessible Units, 2% percent of the Units, or at least 1 (whichever is greater) must be accessible for persons with hearing or visual disabilities.
 Refer to Section 15 Building Standards.